 Right now the TLR-7 is the best choice by a large margin for those looking for a compact weapon light that doesn’t add any length to a Glock 19-sized gun.
 That may change later this year with the introduction of the new SureFire XR1.
 We will have to see what kind of candela it is pushing when the production model is released.

 The Streamlight TLR-7 carries an MSRP of $215 but can be found at online retailers right around the $110 mark.
 Learn more about the Streamlight TLR-7 and the rest of their product line on the Streamlight website.

 Live Inventory Price Checker

 |Texas 1836 KYDEX Oathkeeper Gen II - Open Top OWB Kydex Holster Right Hand Glock 19 With Streamlight TLR-6 Streamlight TLR-7 Attachment Coyote Brown

 |Streamlight TLR-7 Sub Weapon Light for Glock 43X/48

 |Streamlight TLR-7 A Tactical Pistol Light with Integrated Contour Switch for Glock Gen4/5 Pistols

 About Patrick R.

-Patrick is a firearms enthusiast that values the quest for not only the best possible gear setup but also pragmatic ways to improve his shooting skills across a wide range of disciplines.
-He values truthful, honest information above all else and had committed to cutting through marketing fluff to deliver the truth.
-You can find the rest of his work on FirearmRack.com as well as on the YouTube channel Firearm Rack or Instagram at @thepatrickroberts.
+Patrick is a firearms enthusiast who values the quest for the best possible gear setup and pragmatic ways to improve his shooting skills across a wide range of disciplines.
+He values truthful, honest information above all else and has committed to cutting through marketing fluff to deliver the truth.
+You can find the rest of his work on FirearmRack.com as well as on the YouTube channel Firearm Rack or on Instagram at @thepatrickroberts.